 General Statement of Duties and Scope

 Progression Training is required to process relevant personal data regarding members of staff, applicants, learners and customers as part of its operation and shall take all reasonable steps to do so in accordance with their GDPR Policy.
-Progression Training deliver Welsh Government and European Social Funded apprenticeships and therefore have to hold personal records to ensure they meet the criteria to receive funding, it is also a City and Guilds requirement to keep details of the learners and thier learning activity for 5 years.
+Progression Training deliver Welsh Government and European Social Funded apprenticeships, and therefore have to hold personal records to ensure they meet the criteria to receive funding.
+It is also a City & Guilds requirement to keep details of learners and their learning activity for 5 years.

 Data Protection Controller

-- To complain to supervisory authorities, such as the Information Commissioner’s Office here in the UK;
+- complain to supervisory authorities, such as the Information Commissioner’s Office here in the UK

-- To withdraw your consent to your processing their personal data;
+- withdraw your consent to the processing of your personal data

-- To access your personal data and have it rectified or erased (known as the “right to be forgotten”);
+- access your personal data and have it rectified or erased (known as the “right to be forgotten”)

-- To be informed of the existence of any automated processing (including profiling);
+- be informed of the existence of any automated processing (including profiling)

-- To be told how long your data will be held for
+- be told how long your data will be held for